 “The team approach is something that’s underappreciated at Ellis Fischel,” Tuncer said.
 “The clinic rooms are right next to the surgeons’ area and radiation oncology, which makes it easy to communicate with other physicians and staff about each of our patients.”

-Penn, who retired from MU Health Care as an operating room anesthesia technician, had seen the team approach to cancer care as an employee, and now he’s seen it as a patent.
+Penn, who retired from MU Health Care as an operating room anesthesia technician, had seen the team approach to cancer care as an employee, and now he’s seen it as a patient.
 His treatment team gave him more time to spend with his family.

 “When we first started this journey, another week was a gift,” Penn said.
 “We plan to host our holiday party this year and invite our close friends and family, something I missed last year.
 Now, things are back to normal.”